-Breastfeeding also acts as a birth control.
+Breastfeeding also acts as birth control.
 While nursing, most women do not have a period, no period means no ovulating, and no getting pregnant.
-If you are using this form of birth control correctly, it can be as accurate as other forms of birth control.
 Also, not having a period can help decrease your chances of developing an iron deficiency after birth.

 Studies have also found that breastfeeding can help to reduce the risk of certain medical conditions, such as diabetes, and different types of cancer.

 4. It’s Cheaper than Formula Feeding

 If you decide to exclusively breastfeed, it can save you a ton of money!
 Formula can cost you hundreds a month, plus the expense of bottles, bottle warmers, etc. And if you find yourself needing a pump, most health insurance will provide you with one for free!